benji-cannot-code/fast-vc-chromium-benchmark-run-4/services/accessibility/README.md

 FASTVC-BENCH-CORPUS:chromium-main-v1-943b94ae-1c74-4335-94fa-ceb4d277cea8
+# Accessibility Service

 The accessibility service on Chrome OS provides accessibility services like ChromeVox, Select-to-Speak, Switch Access and Dictation, and a framework API to communicate with the operating system.
-On Chrome desktop, the accessibility service can be used by native APIs to expose accessibility information to the operating system.
+On Chrome desktop, the accessibility service could be used by native APIs to expose accessibility information to the operating system.

+## Chrome OS

+On Chrome OS, the service runs a V8 instance which will execute Accessibility feature Javascript.
+The V8 implementation is in features/.